Keto Chocolate Peppermint Loaf on a plate.

 How To Store Keto Chocolate Peppermint Cake

-Let the loaf cool completely, then double-wrap it with plastic wrap.
-Double wrapping the loaf will prevent freezer burn.
+Do not add the glaze or crushed peppermint candies if you want to freeze the chocolate peppermint cake.
+Once the chocolate peppermint cake is baked, let it cool completely, then double-wrap it with plastic wrap.
+Double wrapping the cake will prevent freezer burn. a

 More Holiday Recipes: